The Taliban is targeting areas around key provincial capitals, looking for weak spots as foreign troops withdraw

 “The lack of air support is already having a negative impact,” he said, explaining that morale among government forces has plummeted and commanders on the ground have limited visibility because the United States removed surveillance drones from Ghazni’s skies.

-Taliban forces have also begun to mass in large numbers around the provincial capital, gatherings that would have been scattered just months ago by a U.S. drone or aircraft just passing overheard, he said.
+Taliban forces have also begun to mass in large numbers around the provincial capital, gatherings that would have been scattered just months ago by a U.S. drone or aircraft just passing overhead, he said.
 The Afghan air force is supporting government ground operations, but it is stretched thin and only able to respond to the most urgent requests, according to two Afghan officers coordinating operations.
 The officers spoke on the condition of anonymity because they were not authorized to speak to media.

 The next five months will be critical, Alizada said.
-“If Afghan forces can survive and hold the provincial capitals [until winter] the fighting will cool down.”
+“If Afghan forces can survive and hold the provincial capitals [until winter], the fighting will cool down.”

-While some believe the Taliban attacks are laying the ground work for an eventual military takeover of the country, other Afghan officials say they believe the moves are aimed at gaining more leverage at the negotiating table with the Afghan government.
+While some believe the Taliban attacks are laying the groundwork for an eventual military takeover of the country, other Afghan officials say they believe the moves are aimed at gaining more leverage at the negotiating table with the Afghan government.

-“They are just trying to show the people, the media and the world that they are powerful,” said Zabul police chief Mohammad Wais Samimi of the two consecutive Taliban attacks on his provincial capital Qalat, since the May 1 withdrawal began.
+“They are just trying to show the people, the media and the world that they are powerful,” said Zabul police chief Mohammad Wais Samimi, of the two consecutive Taliban attacks on his provincial capital Qalat since the May 1 withdrawal began.
 He said the Taliban was able to overrun an outpost and push closer to the capital, but he doesn’t believe they have the strength to take the city.

 In western Afghanistan, Humayun Shaheedzada, a member of parliament from Farah, described a much more dire situation.
 “Without air support, honestly I don’t know how long our local forces can last.”

-Shaheedzada said he also believe the wave of violence is intended as a show of force, but one that will cost Afghan security forces dearly in lives lost.
+Shaheedzada said he also believes the wave of violence is intended as a show of force, but one that will cost Afghan security forces dearly in lives lost.

 “The cost for the United States is our trust,” he said.
 U.S. forces are “leaving us to fight against the world’s most brutal force all on our own.”